PennyLaneAI/pennylane/doc/introduction/pulse.rst

 The :class:`~.ParametrizedEvolution` class uses a numerical ordinary differential equation solver (`here <https://github.com/google/jax/blob/main/jax/experimental/ode.py>`_).
-It can be created using the :func:`~qml.evolve` function:
+It can be created using the :func:`~.functions.evolve` function:

 .. code-block:: python